 Farewell plastic bags.
-In case you missed it, earlier this year the Port Angeles City Council voted in favor of limiting plastic grocery bags.
+In case you missed it, the Port Angeles City Council voted in favor of limiting plastic grocery bags.
 You know, the bazillion-and-one bags that are piling up underneath your kitchen sink, those are the bags.

 Beginning July 2, 2018, grocery, retail, and convenience stores will no longer provide thin (less than 2.25 mils) plastic carryout bags to customers.

 To view the Ordinance, click here: BYOB Ordinance